backstage/backstage/docs/features/techdocs/concepts.md

+---
+id: concepts
-# Concepts
+title: Concepts
+---

 This page describes concepts that are introduced with Spotify's docs-like-code solution in Backstage.

 ### TechDocs Core Plugin